andrew/ultimate-awesome/README.md

 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
-- [awesome-minecraft](https://github.com/bs-community/awesome-minecraft) - 📝 The curated list of awesome things related to Minecraft.
 - [awesome-cs-training](https://github.com/goodjack/awesome-cs-training) - 台灣資訊培訓相關資源彙整.
 - [awesome-concepts](https://github.com/lukasz-madon/awesome-concepts) -  Awesome list about all kinds of interesting topics: Laws, Principles, Mental Models, Cognitive Biases.
 - [awesome-pandas](https://github.com/tommyod/awesome-pandas) - A collection of resources for pandas (Python) and related subjects.